bahmanpnn/ajax-with-djago-training/README.md

 # ajax-with-djago
-i wanted to learn more about ajax in django and everything i learned, writed it here with every commit and each episode of course there is a txt file that i writed every episode of codes in that file and i explained what i did in this project for myself but it is in finglish(perisan) languege :))
+I wanted to learn more about ajax in Django and everything I knew; writed it here with every commit and each episode of that course.
+There is a .txt file that i writed every episode of codes in that file and I explained what i did in this project for myself ,but it is in finglish(Persian) languege :))